parvardegr/sharing/README.md

-**Sharing** directory and files from cli to ios and android devices without need of an extra clien app
+**Sharing** directory and files from cli to ios and android devices without need of an extra client app

 ## Usage
 1. install